ThyssenKrupp pins hopes on car demand after Q3 miss

 | FRANKFURT

-FRANKFURT Steelmaker ThyssenKrupp (TKAG.DE) pinned its hopes on robust demand for German cars over the coming months and confirmed a key full-year profit target after third-quarter earnings fell short of forecasts.
+FRANKFURT Steelmaker ThyssenKrupp (TKAG.DE) pinned its hopes on robust demand for German cars over coming months and confirmed a key full-year profit target when posting third-quarter earnings that fell short of expectations.

 Germany's largest steelmaker, hit by higher ramp-up costs at its Steel Americas unit, said it saw increased uncertainty in U.S. markets and echoed comments from rivals with a warning that downside risks there had increased.

-But it said the turbulence had not shaken its plans to reshape the conglomerate with a radical overhaul including 10 billion euros of divestments, and said it was making progress with the carve-out of its stainless steel operations.

-Thyssen has benefited from increased output from German carmakers meeting the voracious appetite for luxury cars in China and other emerging markets, boosting the steelmaker's bread-and-butter carbon steel business.
+Thyssen has benefited from increased output from German carmakers as they respond to voracious appetite for luxury cars in China and other emerging markets, boosting the steelmaker's bread-and-butter carbon steel business.

-It has also bet heavily on the U.S. market, however, with flagship plants and an ambitious growth strategy there.
+But it has also bet heavily on the U.S. market, with flagship plants and an ambitious growth strategy there.

-Thyssen shares dipped in early trade as analysts fretted that an uncertain economic outlook could hit the ambitious restructuring plans.
-Comforting words from the company, however, later turned the losses around, so the stock was up 5.7 percent at 24.5 euros at 1545 GMT, outperforming a volatile market.
+Thyssen shares dipped on the earnings miss as analysts fretted that an uncertain economic outlook could hit wide-ranging restructuring plans, which include the sale or spin-off of its stainless steel arm.
+Thyssen stock was down 0.5 percent at 23.1 euros at 0900 GMT, underperforming a rising market.

-"We are well on track to carve out the (stainless) business ...
-The scope has not changed," CFO Guido Kerkhoff told analysts, brushing off questions over whether he would consider postponing the sale or public offering of the stainless steel business.
-"I don't see any impact or change (to our plans)."
+"We see the reiteration of full year earnings guidance as share price supportive -- however, the ongoing group restructuring could be faced by some disruptions in our opinion, given increasing economic uncertainty," WestLB analyst Ralf Doerper said in a note.

-The steelmaker said adjusted operating profit for the quarter was flat at 566 million euros ($808 million), missing a forecast for 583 million in a Reuters poll of analysts.

-The cost of tapping the North American market took some of the shine off buoyant demand from German manufacturing and auto sectors, which has allowed it to pass on higher raw material costs and avoid the margin squeeze seen at some of its rivals.
+Thyssen said operating profit for the quarter rose 9 percent to 545 million euros ($768 million), below a forecast for 574 million, as the cost of tapping the North American market took some of the shine off the impact of the buoyant German manufacturing and auto sectors.
+Demand there has allowed it to pass on higher raw material costs and avoid a margin squeeze.

 Steel Europe's operating profit margin rose to 9.2 percent in the quarter from 7.6 percent in the previous three months.